Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 ## Architectures
 ### Data Parallelism
 It is a model-agnostic in which each training is ran on a different device, with different data non-overlapping samples.
 Approaches:
 - **Synchronous**: model's parameters are computed on each single device and then exchanged to aggregate them (AllReduce - avg) for the next training iteration.
 The gradient computation becomes the main overhead in the process.
+Suitable for dense models.
 - **Asynchronous**: no device waits for the model's parameters update.
 The gradients are shared as peers or through central *Parameter Servers*.
 The workers fetch and update gradients from the Parameter Servers independently.
+The risk is that workers get out of sync and thus not converging.
+It is suitable for model that use sparse data, contain fewer features and consume less memory.

+### Model Parallelism
+Data are not splitted among devices, instead different parts of the model are used on each device.
+Then the results are stacked together to have the final model results.
+For example, different Layers to different GPUs.